tokend/developer-edition/README.md

 # TokenD Developer Edition

 Quick way for running [TokenD](https://tokend.io) local development environment with [Docker](https://www.docker.com).
 It's not intended for any kind of production use.
+If you would like to do production or demo deployment, we highly reccomend to use this [tool instead](https://gitlab.com/tokend/tokend-cli).

 ## Requirements